AK-analyst/Revenue_Analysis-AtilQ_Hotels-PBI/README.md

 ### Regional Performance:
 The top three hotels in terms of revenue are all located in Mumbai.
 Specifically:

-- Atliq Exotica: This property achieved the highest revenue of 117 million with a total booking count of 7251 and a RevPAR (Revenue per Available Room) of 10629.
+- AtilQ Exotica: This property achieved the highest revenue of 117 million with a total booking count of 7251 and a RevPAR (Revenue per Available Room) of 10629.
-- Atliq Palace: Following closely, this hotel generated 100 million in revenue from 6259 bookings, with a RevPAR of 10592.
+- AtilQ Palace: Following closely, this hotel generated 100 million in revenue from 6259 bookings, with a RevPAR of 10592.
-- Atliq Exotica (second listing): Another branch of Atliq Exotica in Mumbai recorded 98 million in revenue from 6074 bookings, and a RevPAR of 10107.
+- AtilQ Exotica (second listing): Another branch of AtilQ Exotica in Mumbai recorded 98 million in revenue from 6074 bookings, and a RevPAR of 10107.

 Snapshots
 Snapshot of the Dashboard (Power BI Service)